jundalisay/ppblist/content/en/docs/tech/blockchain/nft.md

 Transaction = Sender + Recipient + Payload + Gas + Signatures

-Layer 2 Protocols

-Additional layer that acts as a private network to make Ethereum transactions cheaper.
+Layer 2 Protocols is an additional layer that acts as a private network to make Ethereum transactions cheaper.

 Hyperledger Fabric does not use crypto.
-Create NFT then transfer it.
+It can create NFT then transfer it.

 Smart contracts are called chaincode in Hyperledger